Xu Zidong

 Xu Zidong (许子东; born 21 August 1954) is a Chinese literary historian, critic and academic.
-He is a Professor Emeritus of Chinese at Lingnan University and chair of Chinese department from 2008 to mid 2010s.
-He is visiting professor at University of Hong Kong as of the 2021–22 academic year.
+He is currently a visiting professor at East China Normal University and Honorary Professor at the School of Chinese, University of Hong Kong (2020 to 2026).
+He was Professor Emeritus of Chinese at Lingnan University and served as chair of the Department of Chinese from 2008 to 2014.
+He was a visiting professor at University of Hong Kong as of the 2021–22 academic year.
 He has written extensively on 20th-century Chinese literature, Hong Kong Literature, cultural studies, and Cultural Revolution literature studies.